-The actual specifications about the configuration item, including the name of the product, the vendor, it’s cost, serial number and warranty information.
-Additionally, you will also be able to see details such as the operating system, CPU Speed, Memory etc when it’s a hardware item.
+The actual specifications about the configuration item, including the name of the product, the vendor, it’s cost, serial number, and warranty information, unique identification number and be viewed within the Overview tab.
+Additionally, you will also be able to see details such as the operating system, CPU Speed, Memory, last audit date. when it’s a hardware item.
 Similarly, you will able to see license information and expiry dates when it comes to a software asset.

 The Properties section on the sidebar shows a set of variables that have been allotted to the asset.
 These properties can be reconfigured to have fewer, more or different kinds of fields altogether.
 The key among these is the Asset State field.
 Just like your ticket fields, you will be able to define custom fields for each type of asset/CI manually.